 Monk of a Man

-The Soft spoken Sri Lankan Architect who believes in relationship between the nature and the building, the one who is unassuming and inspiring with his own individual building philosophy and connects with simple style.
+The Soft-spoken Sri Lankan Architect Palinda Kannangara, who believes in the relationship between nature and the building, the one who is unassuming and inspiring with his own individual building philosophy and connects with simple style.
 He mentions Geoffrey Bawa as an influence.
-Indeed, he is one of the new guardian in Architecture of Sri Lanka.
+Indeed, he is one of the new guardians in the Architecture of Sri Lanka.

 It’s coming from inside, It’s me, What I’m doing is What I like to do and I’m not doing things that I don’t like or agree with, This is my way of living, says Architect Palinda Kannangara.

 “Simplicity is rooted in our architecture from the past, I’m trying not to make it complicated, so it’s basically simplifying things and enjoying it when it’s most simplified.” – Architect Palinda Kannangara